Why slime is so valuable for kids (and adults).

 Time together for every family constellation or professional work with children

-- With Slime you can play according to age and needs.
-The different needs of those playing can be taken into account.
+- With Slime , the different needs of the players can be taken into account.

-For younger children, it is recommended that they only use slime under adult supervision for safety, older children can also use it alone. - But the best thing is playing together.
-It's excellent bonding time
+For younger children, it is recommended that they use slime only under adult supervision for safety reasons; older children can also use it alone. - But the best thing is to play together.
+It's excellent bonding time .

-Children really appreciate when adults try out “messy” things with them (cf. Hanson 2002, p.
+Children really appreciate it when adults try messy things with them (cf. Hanson 2002, p.
 17).
-Siblings, other family members or friends can also play together and spend a very special time together.
-Especially in teamwork , special achievements can be achieved, such as making particularly large bubbles with slime.
-To do this, everyone must coordinate and communicate with one another.
-A great exercise! - Slime can also be a great icebreaker for bonding with kids.
-This can be privately as a new family member in a blended family, as a guardian of a new (perhaps shy) foster child or at a family celebration.
+Siblings, other family members, or friends can also play together and thus spend a very special time together.
+Teamwork , in particular, can lead to special achievements, such as making particularly large slime bubbles.
+For this, everyone needs to coordinate and communicate with each other.
+A great exercise! - Slime can also be a great icebreaker for bonding with children.
+This can be privately as a new family member in a blended family, as a guardian of a new (perhaps shy) foster child, or at a family gathering.

-Even in a professional environment, as a (new) educational specialist, you can very well build a relationship with the children through Messy Play with Slime, as play therapist Sally Hanson does in her Play Therapy (cf. Hanson 2002, p .
+Even in a professional setting, (new) educators can effectively build relationships with children through messy play with slime, as play therapist Sally Hanson does in her Play Therapy (see Hanson 2002, p.
 21f.).
-This is suitable, for example, for educational specialists (including teachers), nursing staff in children's wards or, for example, people who work with refugee children.
+This is suitable, for example, for educational professionals (including teachers), nurses in children's wards, or people who work with refugee children.

 -

-- Every child wants to discover and research and should be allowed to do so.
-With Slime there are so many ways to pursue this urge and to make research more free or structured as you wish and to adapt it to the age, needs of the children and level of knowledge.
+- Every child wants to explore and explore, and should be allowed to do so.
+Slime offers countless opportunities to pursue this urge and to make exploration more free or structured as desired, adapting it to the child's age, needs, and level of knowledge.

-The approaches to research and dealing with MINT topics (math, computer science, natural sciences, technology) can be easily integrated into everyday life with Slime, both at home and in daycare centers.
-This way you can look at what slime is made of and learn about its physical properties through experiments.
-More on this can be found in the appendix below.
+The approaches to research and dealing with STEM topics (math, computer science, natural sciences, technology) can be easily integrated into everyday life with slime, both at home and in daycare centers.
+This way, you can see what slime is made of and learn about physical properties through experiments.
+Read more can be found in the appendix below.

-(Recommendation: House of Little Researchers) - While playing together, the children can be strengthened in their spirit of inquiry and encouraged to ask questions , test them out (e.g. how long can I pull the slime?) and also express them in language (e.g. how would I describe the sound of this slime? ).
-You can also work with the research group .
-This can provide a precursor to scientific research and show children the fun of science.
+(Recommendation: House of Little Scientists) - During group play, children can be encouraged to explore and ask questions , test them (e.g., how long can I pull the slime?) , and even express them verbally (e.g., how would I describe the sound of this slime?).
+You can also work in a research circle .
+This can provide a precursor to scientific research and show children the joy of science.

-Researchers' Circle (simplified version of the Little Researchers' House):
+Research Circle (simplified version of the House of Little Researchers):

 -